tvbuddy-net/behave-django/README.rst

 Python and Django (Django 1.11, 2.0, 2.1 on Python 2.7, 3.4, 3.5, 3.6, 3.7).

 The version of `behave`_ is not tied our integration (read: "independent").
+We test against the latest release on PyPI, and run a sample against Behave's current ``master`` branch.

 .. docs-marker